slick/slick/src/sphinx/index.rst

-SLICK - Scala Language Integrated Connection Kit
+Slick - Scala Language Integrated Connection Kit
 ################################################

-Project SLICK (Scala Language Integrated Connection Kit) aims at the development of a complete, modern, convenient, efficient and safe data query and access framework for the Scala programming language that operates on the Java platform.
+Project Slick (Scala Language Integrated Connection Kit) aims at the development of a complete, modern, convenient, efficient and safe data query and access framework for the Scala programming language that operates on the Java platform.
 Ordinary Scala code can be used to query different database